guanqiliang/guanqiliang.github.com/index.md

 # News

+[01/2026] Appointed as Youth Editor for SmartBot.

-[01/2026] Invited to serve as an Associate Editor for IEEE Robotics and Automation Letters (RA-L).
+[01/2026] Appointed as Associate Editor for IEEE Robotics and Automation Letters (RA-L).

-[08/2025] Invited to serve as an Associate Editor for ICRA 2026.
+[08/2025] Appointed as Associate Editor for ICRA 2026.

 [07/2025] One paper accepted to International Journal of Robotics Research (IJRR).